jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 _"Cinderella, clean up, that is your job, because you're the stepdaughter."_
 _"Cinderella, you can't try on the glass slipper, because only your stepsisters can be a princess."_

-We can't understand a word of any other animals communication, yet we understand the reason of biological evolution, because efficiency wins the day.
-Because we can understand human langauges, natural selection of tools is a confusing mess of fake reasons why efficiency is wrong.
+We can't understand a word of any other animals communication, yet we understand the reason of biological evolution, because teh most efficient adaptations win.
+Because we can understand human langauges, natural selection of tools is a confusing mess of fake reasons why we shouldn't evolve.

 Today, our society's huge and expanding ideological echo chambers exist to fight evolution.

 And they won't stop getting their bigger or nastier because, like it did with biological lifeforms so many times before, evolution has finished a chapter in the story of Life.
 Life is leaving one age and and entering a new one.
 The old age wants to stay alive past its shelf-life and is using echo-chambers to keep it's old tools alive.

-All people today thus have a huge choice to make; listen to fake stories while going round in circles struggling to find resources using outdated adaptations.
+All people today thus have a huge choice to make; follow fake stories while going round in circles struggling to find resources using outdated adaptations.
 Or climb the ladder and evolve, as quickly as possible, so Life can prosper in the fledgling Internet Age.

 ## Old Age, Ladder Climb, Final Frontier

 In 55 BC, Julius Caesar had a problem.
-He was in control of prosperous and peaceful territory west of the Rhine river while the east side was contolled by hostile German barbarians.
-The Romans defeat the Germans when they fought pitched battles, but that is why the Germans avoided fighting them and instead used small boats and rafts to raid Roman villages in the night.
+His country was under attack.
+He was in control of prosperous territory west of the Rhine river while the east side was contolled by hostile German barbarians.
+Caesar defeats the Germans in pitched battles, but that is why the Germans avoided fighting the Roman general and instead used small boats and rafts to raid his villages in the night.

 So, to protect his society, Caesar had to defeat an enemy that wouldn't fight him.